LisaHJung/O4B/README.md

 //in the project directory
 docker compose up --build
 ```
-**Refresh the Roll the Dice app page multiple times to send traces to the OTel collector**
+**Refresh the Roll the Dice app page multiple times to send traces to the OTel Collector**

-Take a look at the terminal that is running Docker which should be displaying the OTel collector logs.
-You should be able to see the traces being sent to the OTel collector.
+Take a look at the terminal that is running Docker.

+You will be able to see the logs of traces that are being sent to the Collector.

 <img width="1040" alt="image" src="https://github.com/user-attachments/assets/36081b69-8d28-4e16-9afa-86957759fc90" />

-**Verify that traces are being sent to Jaeger using its UI**
+**Verify that Jaeger is receiving traces from the OTel Collector**
 1. Go the following url (http://localhost:16686/) to access the Jaeger UI.

 2. Click on the "Service" section (orange box) to view all the services that are sending traces to Jaeger.